-- Need to be truthful about what's said.
-False statement can be basis for later denial, termination or eviction. - If not sure, SAY SO.
-Applicant may not know if case is felony or misdemeanor, if case resulted in a conviction, or what "continued without a finding" means - Can say "no record" if sealed (MGL c.
+- Need to be truthful about what you state.
+A false statement can be basis for later denial, termination or eviction. - If not sure, SAY SO.
+Applicant may not know if case is "felony" or "misdemeanor", if case resulted in a conviction, or what "continued without a finding" means.
+(Go to Mass.gov and search for "master crime list" which lists misdemeanors and felonies). - Can say "no record" if sealed (MGL c.
 276, sec.
 100A, paragraph 5 effective Oct.
 13, 2018) - Remember: public housing authorities will obtain CORI that shows all convictions and open cases